tevendale/ShowFitFile/readme.txt

 It's worth noting that, depending on the setup of your device, you may not see much difference between Moving Time and Duration, particularly if your device is set to auto-pause.

+== Upgrade Notice ==
+= 1.1.0 =
+When upgrading blocks from V1.0.0, you'll need to import the .fit file again, if you want to display the profile graph or the ascent/descent figures.

 == Changelog ==
 = 1.1.0 =
-* Can now display .gpx & .tcx files
+* Can now display .gpx & .tcx files for block
-* Adds Altitude graph
+* Adds Altitude graph for block
 * Adds gesture scroll in block editor
 * Shows ascent & descent in table about the map
 * Has option of show either moving time or elapsed time